Abraham Tricks Abimelech with Sarah

 Abraham Lies to Abimelech – Is This a Pattern?

-Remember when this same situation occurred before? ( See Genesis 12:10-20 ) Abraham still hasn’t learned anything from the sins of the past and repeats them with Abimelech.
+Remember when this same situation occurred before? ( See Genesis 12:10-20 ) Abraham still hasn’t learned anything from his past sins and repeats them with Abimelech.

 ..
 And, Abraham is a faithful servant of God!